 People may be referred because of:

-- Domestic abuse
+- Domestic abuse (see definition)

-- Hate crimes
+- Hate crime

-- Other high risk community safety reasons.
+- Other high risk community safety reason

 Who is the Pan-London Housing Reciprocal for?